Tips and Tricks

 - Naming Convention Tips

 Memory Digging Tipslink

-Even if something is visibly decreasing in-game, like health, the value isn't necessarily decreasing.
-It's possible for it to be increasing, so since it's uncommon for you to know for sure, you should just filter
+- Even if something is visibly decreasing in-game, like health, memory can behave differently.
+It's possible for it to be increasing, so since it's uncommon for you to know for sure, prefer the

 <).
 For example, no health is usually

 0, Stage 1 is usually value